Gopalapuram Assembly constituency

-Gopalapuram is a Scheduled Caste reserved constituency in East Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Gopalapuram is a Scheduled Caste reserved constituency in East Godavari district, and Eluru districts of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Rajahmundry Lok Sabha constituency.

 Maddipati Venkata Raju is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 The constituency was established in 1962, as per the Delimitation Orders (1962).

 Mandals

 The four mandals that form the assembly constituency are: